isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/contact-tracing.md

 The SafeEntry Gateway is available both as a physical device and as an app function in the existing SafeEntry (Business) App.
 Both the device and app function by detecting Bluetooth signals from the TraceTogether App and TraceTogether Token for SafeEntry check-in.
 Visitors may bring their mobile phone with the TraceTogether App in the foreground or the TraceTogether Token close to the Gateway to check in.
 If the check-in is successful, the SafeEntry Gateway device will emit a green light and a beep sound to indicate a successful check-in, while the SafeEntry (Business) App will have a pop-out screen for a successful check-in.

-By 15 June 2021<sup>6</sup>, the following public-facing venues are required to deploy SafeEntry Gateway at their main entrances as an additional check-in mode to log the check-in of customers, clients and visitors:
+The following public-facing venues are required to deploy SafeEntry Gateway at their main entrances as an additional check-in mode to log the check-in of customers, clients and visitors:

 - Funeral parlours with wake halls